In this section

 Sedated – the neonate is kept calm and put to sleep using a sedative drug, such as midazolam.

 Heavily Sedated – the neonate is very sedated, and not easily rousable or unrousable.

 COCOON – ‘Circle Of Care Optimising Outcomes for Newborns’ is a model of care on Butterfly Ward to improve the experience of families whose babies are cared for on Butterfly Ward, and subsequently improve neonatal health outcomes.

-This guideline is aimed at both nursing and medical staff, and provides an outline for assessing pain in neonates and infants 3-6 months of age, admitted to the Royal Children’s Hospital (RCH) to ensure effective and consistent pain assessment.
+This guideline aims to provide nursing, medical & allied health staff an outline for pain assessment in neonates and infants up to 6 months of age, admitted to the Royal Children’s Hospital (RCH) to ensure effective and consistent pain assessment.
 This guideline focuses on the use of the modified Pain Assessment Tool (mPAT) that is currently used to assess pain for all patients admitted to the RCH Butterfly Ward, Neonatal Intensive Care (NICU).

 The mPAT is an observational scale designed to assess neonatal pain.
 The mPAT is a modification of the original Pain Assessment Tool (PAT) scale that was first developed and piloted on the Butterfly Ward by Hodgkinson, Bear, Thorn & Blaricum (1994).
 The mPAT scale was modified by O’Sullivan, Rowley, Ellis, Faasse, & Petrie (2016) and piloted at The National Women’s Newborn Intensive Care Unit at Auckland City Hospital, New Zealand.
 It is a multidimensional pain assessment tool that was specifically designed for neonates undergoing surgical intervention.
 The mPAT has been validated for surgical and non-surgical neonates, from 24 weeks gestation to full term, up to 6 months old.